-so often often sitting is provocative, especially if sitting in position where the hip so the knees are higher than the hip.
+So often sitting is provocative, especially if sitting in a position where the hip, so the knees are higher than the hip.
 So again, you're impinging.
 So it's looking throughout the day at what those positions of impingement are.
 Are you doing them too much?
 Can we reduce that?
 Can we change that?
-Relaxing the leg as well, the Caroline, she's currently held for primary school teachers, isn't it?
-There's little seats of interest in the case study I have got if we if we get to I don't think we will.
-She was a primary school teacher and modifying our activity.
-So she Yeah, it was to try and get to that, because some learning about the modification of activities will be a useful thing to do.
+Relaxing the leg as well.

+Must be hell for primary school teachers, isn't it?
+With those little seats that they have to sit on.

+Well, interestingly, the case here that I have got, if we get to it, which I don't think we will.
+She was a primary school teacher and modifying her activity.

+We should try and get to that, because learning about the modification of activities will be a useful thing to do.

 Yeah.
 So you asked me if I get it wrong.
 And I had an interesting patient recently, who was 30.
-And she was no 28 presented exactly like this pain flexion internal rotation, positive fodder.
-I sent away with lots of X she was I think she was a community care and the community lots of driving.
-Certainly with loads of activity modification came back, I feel so much better pain is absolutely pretty much minimal.
-We will do some strength work on deficits we found.
-And she'd had an x ray booked because the x ray taken ages to happen.
-So she had the extra anyway.
-And she had severe away in her hip.
-So didn't didn't put, you know, the pieces of the puzzle weren't aligned to for that to be a differential diagnosis.
-Anyway, but but she was Yeah, exactly that.
-So I think that's the sort of takeaway from it is actually things just settle with activity modification.
-She was basically impinging her hip because she developed, you know, less joint space.
-So it was the same presentation, and with her age, and she actually had what's called AVM, so avascular necrosis.
-But she had no risk factors for that either.
+No, she was 28, presented exactly like this, pain, flexion, internal rotation, positive Faddir.
+I sent her away with lots of exercises, I think she was a carer in the community, lots of driving.
+Certainly, with loads of activity modification, she came back, I feel so much better, pain is absolutely pretty much minimal.
+We would do some strength work on deficits we found.
+And she'd had an x ray booked because the x ray had taken ages to happen.
+So she had the x ray anyway.
+And she had severe OA in her hip.
+So the pieces of the puzzle weren't aligned for that to be a differential diagnosis.